ceynri/fast-git/README.md

 > Will other commands be provided?

+Currently, fast-tag only want to patch tag well.

-At present, only self-use is the standard, because most of the effect can be implemented with git, such as the "one-click git add, commit, push", or the "alias ​​long command".
+By the way, most of the effect can be implemented with git, such as the "one-click git add, commit, push", or the "alias ​​long command".
 It is not considered a good habit.
 Recommend memorizing the native command of git to make the use of git more flexible.

 <br>